 To succeed within your chosen programme, you will need to think critically about key issues and practices within the discipline.
-To help you to enhance these skills and be ready to engage with your studies, you should start to research your subject before you arrive.
+To help you to enhance these skills and be ready to engage with your studies, you should start to read and research around your subject before you arrive.
 You might also explore the Library webpages to see the wide range of resources available to you once you become a UWE Bristol student.